Cantara/Awesome-Competence-System/Docker/README.md

 ================

 To run:
 * sudo docker run -it -p 8080:80 -p 443:443 totto/acs

 Go to:
 * [http://localhost:8080]

+To inspect and debug
+* sudo docker run -it totto/acs /bin/bash

 Documentation:
 * https://wiki.cantara.no/display/ACS/Home